Last Updated on

-You can also use Parent-child relation to arrange your pages into a hierarchy.
-You can create child pages under the parent page using the Page Attributes on the right of page screen.
+You can also use Parent-child relations to arrange your pages into a hierarchy.
+You can create child pages under the parent page using the Page Attributes on the right of the page screen.

 WordPress Posts contain the blog content and are (usually) displayed in reverse chronological order.
 By default, your WordPress homepage is set to Post to display your blog content.
 With the post, you can add categories, tags, and featured images.
 To understand more on page vs post WordPress settings and features, take a look at the following list to see what a WordPress post does that differs from the WordPress page:

 - You can use different categories and subcategories to organize your posts.